koehme/icariusos/docs/fs.md

 The VFS (Virtual File System) handles key object types, such as:

 - **Superblock:** Describes a file system.
+- **FileDescriptor:** Is used to refer to the handle that the kernel returns to a user program when it opens a file.
 - **V-node:** Describes a file.
 - **Directory:** Describes a file system directory.